CarelGreylin/LinkedList/README.md

 * Linked list implementation using C++ for the 2021 Startmate engineering task.
 * Catch2 is used as a testing suite.
 * The linked list is implemented using object oriented programming.
 All required features are implemented as methods of a class.
+* Smart pointers are used to link the list and automate memory management.

 # Instructions For Use